algesten/fnuc/README.md

 ### Chainable sequencing

-Note to install builtins on `Function.prototype` do:
+To install builtins on `Function.prototype` do:

     require('./src/fnuc').installChainable()